Picovoice/rhino/demo/ios/README.md

 ## Running the Demo

-Before building the demo app, run the following from this directory to install the Rhino Cocoapod:
+Before building the demo app, run the following from this directory to install the Rhino CocoaPods:
 ```ruby
 pod install
 ```